lennysh/create-openshift-isos/README.md

   - [ ] Add any tasks to manipulate the manifests before building ignition files (masters schedulable for example...)
   - [x] Ignition files get created
   - [x] ISO's build with embedded ignition files
+  - [x] Static IP information (if provided) get's injected into the ISO's

 Role Variables